 Women in Aerospace (WIA) is a Registered Student Organization at the University of Illinois at Urbana-Champaign whose goal is to promote and maintain women’s interests in the field of aerospace engineering.
-WIA also aims to provide a supportive resource for current and prospective female aerospace engineers and foster a sense of community for women in the aerospace engineering department here at UIUC.
+WIA also aims to provide a supportive resource for current and prospective female aerospace engineers and foster a sense of community for women in the Department of Aerospace Engineering at The Grainger College of Engineering.

 Women in Computer Science

-Women in Computer Science (WCS) is a non-profit, educational, student group under the University of Illinois at Urbana-Champaign Computer Science Department.
+Women in Computer Science (WCS) is a non-profit, educational, student group under the University of Illinois at Urbana-Champaign Computer Science Department at The Grainger College of Engineering.
 The organization is dedicated to supporting the efforts of young women, who are pursuing a career in computer science or show an overall interest in technology.
 Because of the number of women pursuing Computer Science has been steadily decreasing, the organization aims to retain and provide a network of support for members to rely on for advice and camaraderie.

 Women in Electrical and Computer Engineering

-Women in ECE (WECE) is a student organization at the University of Illinois at Urbana-Champaign dedicated to supporting women within the Electrical and Computer Engineering department.
+Women in ECE (WECE) is a student organization at the University of Illinois at Urbana-Champaign dedicated to supporting women within the Electrical and Computer Engineering Department at The Grainger College of Engineering.
 We welcome members of all genders to be active in the group, and we strive to build communities amongst ourselves by hosting social, technical, outreach, and professional events.

 Women in Mechanical Science and Engineering